QubesOS/qubes-doc/customization/dispvm-customization.md

 Functionality is not limited, users can:

-   * Set custom firewall rulesets and run Qubes VPN scripts.
+   * Set custom firewall rule sets and run Qubes VPN scripts.
    * Set DispVMs to autostart at system boot.
    * Attach PCI devices with the `--persistent` option.

 Using DispVMs in this manner is ideal for untrusted qubes which require persistent PCI devices, such as USB VMs and NetVMs.

-_**Note:**_ Users who want customized VPN or firewall rulesets must create a seperate dvm for use by each DispVM.
+>_**Note:**_ Users who want customized VPN or firewall rule sets must create a separate dvm for use by each DispVM.
 If dvm customization is not needed, then a single dvm is used as a template for all DispVMs.

 #### Create and configure the dvm from which the DispVM will be based on ####

    1. Create the dvm

-    [user@dom0 ~]$ qvm-create -P <pool_name> --template <template_name> --class AppVM --label gray <dvm-name>
+    [user@dom0 ~]$ qvm-create --class AppVM --label gray <dvm-name>

-   2. _(optional)_ In the dvm, add custom firewall rulesets, Qubes VPN scripts etc
+   2. _(optional)_ In the dvm, add custom firewall rule sets, Qubes VPN scripts etc

     Firewall rules sets and Qubes VPN scripts can be added just like any other VM